 To optimize for customer success, you’ll need to get the user through onboarding and at the bottom of the user journey, regardless of whether you used a hard or soft close.

 The Bloomreach study from 2021 reported that 56% of customers would pay more for a better customer experience.
 Therefore, implementing a self-service support system could bring an ROI through SaaS sales compensation since they can solve problems independently.

 A shorter resolution time might not seem like much, but it can make the difference between having a stagnating LTV and generating expansion revenue.
 Similarly, ensure that your onboarding flows have sufficient in-app guidance to ensure new signups don’t hit too many obstacles before they activate.

-Essential Software Tools for SaaS Sales Reps
+6 Essential Types of Tools for SaaS Sales

 What tools do SaaS sales professionals use to sell their products?
 Of course, the SaaS management software sales stack of every team differs, but there are a few basic and essential elements.